Szymon Serafinowicz

-The case against Serafinowicz was withdrawn when a jury at the Old Bailey formed the view that he was unfit to be tried because of reduced competence resulting from dementia.
-The outcome subsequently raised questions around the efficacy of criteria used to determine a person's mental competence, as well as the validity of the actual legislation used to prosecute Serafinowicz.
+The case against Serafimowich was withdrawn when a jury at the Old Bailey formed the view that he was unfit to be tried because of reduced competence resulting from dementia.
+The outcome subsequently raised questions around the efficacy of criteria used to determine a person's mental competence, as well as the validity of the legislation used to prosecute Serafinowicz.

-Serafinowicz died soon after the trial ended, in 1997 at the age of 86, and is buried at All Saints Church, Banstead, Surrey, England.
+Serafimowich died soon after the trial ended, on 7 July 1997 at the age of 86, and is buried at All Saints Church, Banstead, Surrey, England.